jakerieger/XEN/Dependencies.md

 **Glad** and **stb_image** are included in the [Vendor](Vendor) directory.
 Changes to the targeted OpenGL version ( default is 4.6) will require generating a new `glad` loader.

+OpenGL extension `GL_NVX_gpu_memory_info` is required for the profiler to function properly.
+Support for AMD devices is coming soon.